UHF connector: Surge impedance

 UHF connectors have a non-constant surge impedance.
 For this reason, UHF connectors are generally usable through HF and the lower portion of what is now known as the VHF frequency range.

 Despite the name, the UHF connector is rarely used in high performance applications for today's UHF band, as the non-constant surge impedance creates measurable electrical signal reflections above 100 MHz.

 Virtually all of the impedance bump and consequent loss is in the UHF female connector, the SO-239.
 A typical SO-239 UHF female, properly hooded, has a difference in impedance from the standard 50 Ohm line impedance of about 35 Ohms.
 The length of the bump is typically 1/2 inch, where the female pin flares to fit over the male pin.
-This bump can be mitigated by using a honeycomb dielectric in the female pin area.
+This bump can be mitigated by using a honeycomb dielectric in the female pin area to raise the impedance to about 46 Ohm.
 Many VHF / UHF amateur operators use special UHF female connectors that maintain a 50 ohm surge impedance.